The Graduate Program

 Instructions for Scheduling Oral Exams

-1. The student is responsible for scheduling a date with their Orals committee.
-The student should first check with the PhD Program Coordinator before scheduling Orals.
+- The student is responsible for scheduling a date with their Orals committee.
+Students should first check with Azalia Resendiz, PhD Program Coordinator before scheduling Orals.

-2. If the student is unable to resolve a mutual Orals date with the committee, then the student should speak with the PhD Program Coordinator (phd-history@columbia.edu) who will then take responsibility for organizing a date with the committee.
+- If the student is unable to resolve a mutual Orals date with the committee, then the student should speak with Azalia Resendiz, PhD Program Coordinator, who will then take responsibility for organizing a date with the committee.

-3. Once a date has been set our Graduate Administrator will find a location, or schedule over Zoom, and send out a formal announcement of the date to the committee, and prepare Orals paperwork to be delivered to the chair of the committee the day before the defense is to take place.
-The PhD Program Coordinator will send out a reminder to committee members and the student two days before the scheduled exam.
+- Once a date has been set, Azalia Resendiz, PhD Program Coordinator, will find a location, send out a formal announcement of the date to the committee, and prepare Orals paperwork to be delivered to the chair of the committee the day before the defense is to take place.
+Azalia will send out a reminder to committee members and the student two days before the scheduled exam.

-4. After the defense, the Oral examination paperwork should be returned to our PhD Program Coordinator, who will then document the results and file the application for the degree of M.Phil. with Graduate School of Arts and Sciences.
+- After the defense, the Oral examination paperwork should be returned to Azalia Resendiz, PhD Program Coordinator, who will then document the results and apply for the degree of M.Phil. with the Graduate School of Arts and Sciences.

-5. Upon successful defense of the Oral exam, the student should see the PhD Program Coordinator to request that their name is placed on the roster for a post-MPhil study space in Butler Library.
+- Upon successful defense of the Oral exam, the student should see the PhD Program Coordinator to request that their name be placed on the roster for a post-MPhil study space in Butler Library.

 The Dissertation Process: prospectus, writing, application, defense, registration status, graduation

-Prospectus: For the prospectus defense, students must also choose several other members of the faculty who, along with the sponsor, will read the prospectus and engage the student in a discussion of it.
+Prospectus: After receiving the M.Phil. (and occasionally before, when a prospectus is necessary for grant applications), the next step is to prepare a brief prospectus for a dissertation and to defend it before a committee of the faculty.
+This is the point in the program at which students if they have not done so before, must choose formal advisors (the sponsor and second reader), who will be the principal supervisors of their dissertations.
+For the prospectus defense, students must also choose several other members of the faculty who, along with the sponsor, will read the prospectus and engage the student in a discussion of it.
 Prospectus committees normally consist of four or five members of the faculty.
 The prospectus itself should be approximately 15 double-spaced pages in length.
 It should include:

-2. A tentative outline of chapters, with brief summaries of their proposed contents.
+- A tentative outline of chapters, with summaries of their proposed contents.

 The student should download the Report of the Dissertation Proposal Committee form in advance and have the committee members sign it immediately after the prospectus defense.
 The completed form should be given to the PhD Program Coordinator for processing.

-To maintain satisfactory academic progress, all work for the MPhil degree and the prospectus defense (including successful oral examinations per field requirements) must be completed within four years from initial registration, unless the student receives two Residence Units of advanced standing, in which case all MPhil degree requirements and the prospectus defense must be completed within three years from initial registration.
-Students must defend the prospectus successfully by May 31 of their fourth year.
+As of Fall 2012, doctoral students in the Arts and Sciences whose program requires a dissertation prospectus or proposal must defend it successfully within eight semesters of first enrolling in their doctoral program.
+(Students with two Registration Units of advanced standing must defend successfully within six semesters.)
 Failure to comply with this requirement will indicate a lack of satisfactory academic progress toward the degree.
 This policy also applies to Arts and Sciences students who have not yet completed a seventh semester in their doctoral program (and for students with advanced standing, to those who have not yet completed a fifth semester).

 Dissertation Application: The last step before receiving the Ph.D. is the formal defense of a completed dissertation.
 No defense will be organized unless the sponsor and second reader have signified that in their judgment the dissertation is acceptable and thus warrants a defense and final examination.
 It is the responsibility of the sponsor, not the student, to choose the members of the defense committee, but sponsors will ordinarily consult with students about who would be appropriate for the defense.
 A defense committee ordinarily includes five people, three of them members of the History Department faculty, and two of them “outsiders,” either from departments other than history at Columbia or from other universities.
 “Outsiders” from other universities may be historians.